-Officially Mobilizing: Iterative Mailings from a Local Government Increase Voter Turnout
+Officially Mobilizing: Repeated Reminders and Feedback from Local Officials Increase Turnout

-Low voter turnout concerns observers of U.S. elections, especially in state and local elections.
-Political campaigns have tested various interventions to increase turnout, but whether similar tactics are more or less impactful when used by government officials is largely unknown.
-Here, we report a pre-registered experiment with 1 million Philadelphia voters.
-In it, we partnered with city officials to send postcards to randomly selected voters before and after the spring 2019 municipal primary and again before the November election, with the post-primary postcards thanking recipients for voting or saying ``sorry we missed you.''
-Another group received postcards only before the November election.
-Receiving the full flight of four postcards throughout the election cycle increased turnout by 1.5 percentage points; the pre-general postcards alone increased turnout by 0.8 percentage points.
-Unlike other impersonal interventions, postcards from governments can affordably increase turnout, especially when they build a relationship via iterative communications.
+In the U.S., voter turnout in many subnational elections is concerningly low.
+Campaigns and organizations have tested various interventions to increase turnout, but many are resource-intensive and not feasible for local governments to implement equitably at scale.
+Here, we report a pre-registered experiment with 1 million Philadelphia registered voters that is one such feasible intervention.
+Partnering with city officials, we sent postcards to some registrants before and after the spring 2019 municipal primary and before the November election, with the post-primary postcards thanking recipients for voting or saying ``sorry we missed you.''
+Others received postcards only before the November election.
+Receiving four postcards throughout the cycle increased November turnout by 1.5 percentage points; the two pre-general postcards increased turnout by 0.8 percentage points.
+Importantly, mailers increased turnout without also exacerbating racial inequalities, providing scalable, easy-to-implement techniques for local governments to adopt.

 Keywords: Voter mobilization, RCT, randomized experiment, iterative communications